trybeans/beans-woocommerce/readme.txt

 1. Beans Admin Interface: Putting a face on your customers' name.
 2. Build customers engagement with the rules you need.
 3. Very beautiful and tight integration.
 With Beans, good design matters!
-4. Create the reward program you need with the user-experience you want.
+4. Create the rewards program you need with the user-experience you want.
 5. Beans Analytics: You can only improve what you can measure.
 6. All these shops are already happy with Beans.
 And you?

 == Changelog ==

+= 0.9.2 =
+- fix logging issue
+- Add registration first and last name

 = 0.9.1 =
-Make installation easier
+- Make installation easier

 = 0.9.0 =
 *Pre-release